View author and book videos on our YouTube channel.

-“David Garcia’s deftly argued study brings to light how black dance became a defining factor during the high years of Afro-modernism, 1930s to 1950s.
-Because it emerged from intelligent design, black dance ‘made’ many things: myths of origins, race’s content, and even modernism itself.
-Garcia treats black dance as a community theater that staged the scramble for an African Diaspora, a movement that was international and with multiple roots and aspirations.
-Black dance, Garcia teaches us, was more than just a lot of shaking and jumping.
-It made a world.” — Guthrie P. Ramsey Jr, author of, The Amazing Bud Powell: Black Genius, Jazz History, and the Challenge of Bebop
+“David F. García’s deftly argued study brings to light how black music and dance became a defining factor during the high years of Afro-modernism, 1930s to 1950s.
+Because it emerged from conscious artistic intent, black dance ‘made’ many things: myths of origins, race’s content, and even modernism itself.
+García treats black dance as a community theater that staged the scramble for an African Diaspora, a movement that was international and with multiple roots and aspirations.
+Black dance, García teaches us, was more than just a lot of shaking and jumping.
+It made a world.” — Guthrie P. Ramsey Jr, author of The Amazing Bud Powell: Black Genius, Jazz History, and the Challenge of Bebop

 If you are requesting permission to photocopy material for classroom use, please contact the Copyright Clearance Center at copyright.com;